-I tend to do most of my initial research on my phone, so this is another great task for my waiting room productivity list.
+I tend to do most of my initial research on my phone, so this is another great task for your waiting room productivity list.

-When I research, I try to find as many articles on the topic as I can.
-I look for:
+When researching, try to find as many articles on the topic as you can.
+As you browse them look for:

 - Reoccurring themes